 - Accounting completing quarterly taxes

-- Bug free release of new functionality
+- Bug-free release of new services

 - Submitting an innovation idea report

-- High customer satisifcation score
+- High customer satisfaction score

 Company Value Acronym

-Can you create an aconym for your company values?
+Can you create an acronym for your company values?
 This is a shortcut to branding your program.
 For instance, a hospital may have the CARE program: Community, Asking for Help, Right Choice, and Exceed Expectations.
 What is an acronym of your company values?

 See how Recognize helps companies promote company values and a culture of appreciation.Schedule Demo